Applicants for admission to the William S. Boyd School of Law must:

 - A personal statement no longer than three typed pages (double-spaced, 12-point font)

-- A current LSAC Credential Assembly Service report including copies of transcripts from all schools attended
+- A current LSAC Credential Assembly Service report

 - In addition to these materials, all part-time applicants must submit a brief statement describing the reasons why they are applying to either of the part-time programs.